Derpercoaster/Policies/README.md

 The greatest shortcoming of the original guidelines is that they did not allow administrators to ban folks for many reasons that should rightfully result in a ban.
 In fact, they only allowed bans for bullying, spamming, or scamming.

 This new set of policies aims to address that shortcoming by allowing bans for many more reasons.
-To be explicit: **These policies aim to guarantee that harmful views like fascism aren't advocated for, that their rhetoric isn't spread, and that proponents of them aren't allowed.**
+To be explicit: **These policies aim to guarantee that views which are harmful to anyone (such as fascism) aren't advocated for, that their rhetoric isn't spread, and that proponents of them aren't allowed.**

 If you'd like to propose changes to these policies, simply [edit this file](https://github.com/KindPolitics/Policies/edit/accepted/README.md) on a new branch (named like `proposal/My-radical-changes`) and then create a new [pull request](https://docs.github.com/articles/using-pull-requests) targeting the `accepted` branch.
 Don't forget to tell the community about your proposal!